 The Seattle Cancer Care Alliance Survivorship Clinic

-The Seattle Cancer Care Alliance Survivorship Clinic offers clinical care, support, patient education, and research opportunities to cancer patients after their treatment is complete or they are in long-term therapy, regardless of where they received their care.
+The Seattle Cancer Care Alliance Survivorship Clinic offers clinical care, support, patient education, and research opportunities to patients who have survived cancer and are not being actively treated or are in long-term therapy to prevent their cancer from coming back.
+To schedule a clinic appointment, call (206) 288-1024, and ask for the Survivorship Clinic.

 Empowered Living After Cancer

-During a typical visit, our medical staff will talk with patients about how to assess and manage late complications or issues patients may be experiencing, and develop a plan to support future health.
-The Survivorship Care Plan lists therapy and medical information related to the diagnosis and any possible long-term problems, as well as recommendations for other health care providers to ensure patients stay has healthy as possible.
+In the survivorship program you will receive thorough screenings and health evaluations.
+During your visit, our medical staff will talk with you about how to assess and manage late complications or issues you may be experiencing.
+We’ll also work with you to develop a Survivorship Care Plan that lists all of your therapy and medical information related to your diagnosis and possible late effects, and we’ll make recommendations for you and your healthcare providers to help ensure you’re informed and you stay as healthy as possible.

 How can this clinic benefit me?

 The knowledge gained from reviewing your cancer treatment can help you understand your future health risks.
-We have experts available to assist and educate you regarding your risks and how to prevent and manage them.
+We have experts available to assist and educate you about what your risks are and how you can prevent and manage them.
 We can also address current physical or social survivorship concerns you may be facing as a result of your treatment.

 Will my insurance cover this visit?